-LanguageCert Academic is developed according to the CEFR descriptors of language competency for each CEFR level (B1-C2).
+LanguageCert General is developed according to the CEFR descriptors of language competency for each CEFR level (A2-C1).

-LanguageCert and CEFR levels Descriptors Can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. Can understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear.
+LanguageCert and CEFR levels Descriptors Can understand sentences and the highest frequency vocabulary related to areas of most immediate personal relevance such as basic personal and family information, shopping, local area, employment and education.
+A2 Access - CEFR A2 Can communicate in simple and routine tasks requiring a direct exchange of information, feelings and opinions on familiar and routine matters.
+AZ ACCESS - CEFR AZ Can understand very short, simple texts such as personal letters.
+Can engage in conversation to establish shared understanding about familiar topics.
+Can understand and obtain information from simple everyday material, familiar sources, signs, and symbols.
+Can communicate with some awareness of the intended audience.
+Can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure etc. Can understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear.
 B1 Achiever - CEFR B1 Can understand texts that consist mainly of high frequency everyday or job-related language.
-Can understand the description of events, feelings and wishes in personal letters.
+D1 Can understand the description of events, feelings and wishes in personal letters.
 Can produce simple connected text on topics which are familiar or of personal interest.
 Can describe experiences and events, dreams, hopes and ambitions and briefly give reasons and explanations for opinions and plans.
 Can understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.
 Can understand most TV news and current affairs programmes and the majority of films in standard dialect.
-Can understand standard spoken language, live or broadcast, on both familiar and unfamiliar topics normally encountered in personal, social, academic or vocational life.
-B2 Communicator - CEFR B2 Can follow the essentials of lectures, talks and reports and other forms of academic/professional presentation which are propositionally and linguistically complex.
+B2 Communicator - CEFR B2 Can understand standard spoken language, live or broadcast, on both familiar and unfamiliar topics normally encountered in personal, social, academic or vocational life.
+OLI IV DZ Can follow the essentials of lectures, talks and reports and other forms of academic/professional presentation which are propositionally and linguistically complex.
 Can read articles and reports concerned with temporary problems in which the writers adopt particular attitudes or viewpoints.
+Can understand contemporary literary prose.

-Can use the language fluently, accurately and effectively on a wide range of general, academic, vocational or leisure topics, marking clearly the relationships between ideas.
-Can communicate spontaneously with good grammatical control without much sign of having to restrict what he/she wants to say, adopting a level of formality appropriate to the circumstances.
+LanguageCert and CEFR levels Descriptors Can use the language fluently, accurately and effectively on a wide range of general, academic, vocational or leisure topics, marking clearly the relationships between ideas.
 Can understand extended speech even when it is not clearly structured and when relationships are only implied and not signalled explicitly.
-C1 Expert - CEFR C1 Can understand long and complex factual and literary texts, appreciating distinctions of style.
+Can understand long and complex factual and literary texts, appreciating distinctions of style.
 Can understand specialised articles and longer technical instructions, relevant to various fields.
-Can understand a wide range of demanding, longer texts, and recognise implicit meaning.
+C1 Expert - CEFR C1 Can understand a wide range of demanding, longer texts, and recognise implicit meaning.
+Can express him/herself fluently and spontaneously without much obvious searching for expressions.
+Can use language flexibly and effectively for social, academic and professional purposes.
+Can produce clear, well-structured, detailed text on complex subjects, showing controlled use of organisational patterns, connectors and cohesive devices.